MrYsLab/s2a_fm/README.md

 ------------------------
 New Features for 1.5

+Korean translation provided through the generosity of Dr. Eungil Kim

 Portuguese and German translations of Block Text provided through the generosity of Aldo von Wangenheim, from www.computacaonaescola.ufsc.br